 3) Waiting too long to draft a closer

 In previous iterations of this article, I’ve legitimately advocated for the opposite of this.
 In prior years, it’s always seemed like a fairly obvious suggestion to wait on drafting your closer.
-The excellent ratios you may get from the elite closers won’t make that much of a difference given their limited innings, and plenty of relief pitchers come from out of nowhere to be viable options.
+The excellent ratios you may get from the elite closers won’t make that much of a difference given their limited innings, and, as many others have written, plenty of relief pitchers come from out of nowhere to be viable options.

 Simply put, with an emphasis placed on analytics, fewer and fewer teams are paying big money for closers or relying on a single pitcher to get the lion’s share of their save opportunities.
 More than ever, bullpens are mixed and matched.
 So, waiting forever for a closer might result in being short on saves.

 The strategy I most often employ is to try to get one of the truly “reliable” closers.
 Players whose contract, past performance, and/or overall situation gives them a long leash as their team’s sole stopper.
 After that, feel free to ignore saves entirely, and simply try to be hawkish when it comes to one of the 10-15 relievers who are not drafted but who will get significant save opportunities for their teams at some point.
 If you leave yourself without one reliable option, you’re employing too much risk in my opinion.